Raphhh/trex/docs/TRex/Loader/ClassLoader.md

 See how to add a vendor if you want to use it for a specific vendor class.

-## Resolve root dir
+## Resolve path

-TRex\Loader\ClassLoader can resolve the root directory of a vendor.
+TRex\Loader\ClassLoader can resolve the root directory and real source path of a vendor.
 The root directory is the path to the directory containing a vendor package.
+The real path is the absolute path to the source.

     TRex\Loader\ClassLoader::getInstance->getRootDir('Vendor'); //$ROOT_DIR
+    TRex\Loader\ClassLoader::getInstance->getRealPath('Vendor'); //$ROOT_DIR/src/

 See how to add a vendor if you want to use it for a specific vendor class.